TFelbor/turtlebot3-gesture-detection/README.md

-# Human-Following TurtleBot 3 with Gesture Recognition
+# TurtleBot 3 with Gesture Recognition
-The repository showcases a turtlebot 3 Burger robot, equipped with a Logitech c505e camera for vision-based tracking and gesture recognition, focusing on human-robot interaction and evaluating gesture recognition accuracy, developed over two semesters.
+The repository showcases a turtlebot 3 Burger robot for gesture recognition, focusing on human-robot interaction and evaluating gesture recognition accuracy, developed over two semesters.

 ## Project Overview
-This repository contains the implementation of a human-following robot using the TurtleBot 3 Burger, equipped with a Logitech c505e camera (or Raspberry Pi Camera Module v2/v3) for vision-based tracking and gesture recognition.
-The robot follows a human while maintaining a safe distance and responds to simple hand gestures (e.g., "stop," "go," "turn") to control its behavior.
+This repository contains the implementation of a human-following robot using the TurtleBot 3 Burger for gesture recognition.
+The robot responds to simple hand gestures (e.g., "stop," "go," "turn") to control its behavior.
 The project emphasizes human-robot interaction (HRI) with a research focus on evaluating gesture recognition accuracy.
 Developed as a two-semester project (September 2025–May 2026), it includes simulation in Gazebo and real-world testing.
 Hardware

 * TurtleBot 3 Burger: Equipped with Raspberry Pi 4, OpenCR board, motors, battery, IMU, and wheel encoders.